timm/ethos/docs/rx.md

 - Things in the same rank are statistically indistinguishable, as judged by all three of:
-  - A very fast non-parametric `D` test
+  1. A very fast non-parametric `D` test
       - Sort the numns, ignore divisions less that
         30% of "spread" (90th-10th percentile range);
-  - A (slightly more thorough) non-parametric effect size test (the Cliff's Delta);
+  2. A (slightly more thorough) non-parametric effect size test (the Cliff's Delta);
       -  Twp lists are different if, usually, things from one list do not fall into the middle of the other.
-  - A (very thorough) non-parametric significance test (the Bootstrap);
+  3. (very thorough) non-parametric significance test (the Bootstrap);
        - See if hundreds of sample-with-replacements sets from two lists and  different properties to the overall list.

+Of the above, the third is far slower than the rest.
+Often, if it is omitted, the results are often the same as just using 1+2.
+So when each treatment has 1000s of values, it would be reasonable to skip it.
+Without bootstrapping,  256 treatments with 1000 values can be sorted in less than 2 seconds.
+But with that skipping that same process takes half an hour.

 ### Example